itsferdiardiansa/Travel-App/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

 Please include a summary of the change and which project(s) it affects.
-Explain the reason for the change if it's not immediately obvious.

 - What does this PR do?
-- Why are these changes necessary?

 ## Affected Projects